TempeHS/Flask_PWA_API_Extension_Task_Source/docs/README.md

 └── main.py
 ```

-### Step 3 setup a basic API in api.py
+### Step 3: Setup a basic API in api.py

 This Python implementation in 'api.py':

-1. Imports all the required dependencies for the whole project
+1. Imports all the required dependencies for the whole project.
-2. Configures the 'Cross Origin Request' policy
+2. Configures the 'Cross Origin Request' policy.
-3. Configures the rate limiter
+3. Configures the rate limiter.
-4. Configure a route for the root `/` with a GET method to return stub data and 200 response
+4. Configure a route for the root `/` with a GET method to return stub data and a 200 response.
-5. Configure a route to /add_extension with a POST method to return stub data and a 201 response
+5. Configure a route to /add_extension with a POST method to return stub data and a 201 response.

 ```python
 from flask import Flask